tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Enumerating-Blob-Resources.md

 GET https://myaccount.blob.core.windows.net/?comp=list&prefix=c&maxresults=3&include=metadata
 ```

  The prefix "c" was specified to filter the list.
 The maximum number of results to return was set to 3.
-The `NextMarker` tag shows the name of the container that will be returned on a subsequent list operation.
+The `NextMarker` tag shows the name of the container that will be returned on a subsequent listing operation.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>